fengbintu/Neural-Networks-on-Silicon/README.md

   - *Use dynamic precision for different CONV layers, and scales down the MAC array's supply voltage at lower precision.*
   - *Prevent memory fetches and MAC operations based on the ReLU sparsity.*
 - **A 1.40mm2 141mW 898GOPS Sparse Neuromorphic Processor in 40nm CMOS.** (University of Michigan)
+- A 58.6mW Real-Time Programmable Object Detector with Multi-Scale Multi-Object Support Using Deformable Parts Model on 1920x1080 Video at 30fps.
+(MIT)
+- A Machine-learning Classifier Implemented in a Standard 6T SRAM Array.
+(Princeton)

 ### 2016 ICCAD
 - **Efficient Memory Compression in Deep Neural Networks Using Coarse-Grain Sparsification for Speech Applications.** (Arizona State University)